dwavesystems/dimod/docs/intro/intro_quadratic.rst

     Star graph with four nodes.

-Can be represented, as shown in the
+can be represented, as shown in the
 `dwave-examples <https://github.com/dwave-examples/maximum-cut>`_ Maximum Cut example, by a QUBO: